-Build an API for your frontend using Cloudflare Workers · Cloudflare Pages docs

-Build an API for your frontend using Cloudflare Workers
+Build an API for your front end using Cloudflare Workers

 Introduction

 In this tutorial, you will build an API on Cloudflare Workers that can be used by your Pages application.
-Workers serve as a great companion to your frontend applications on Cloudflare Pages.
-In this tutorial, you will build a simple JSON API that returns blog posts that can be retrieved and rendered in a frontend application.
+Workers serve as a great companion to your front-end applications on Cloudflare Pages.
+In this tutorial, you will build a simple JSON API that returns blog posts that can be retrieved and rendered in a front-end application.

-This tutorial contains two, separate applications: the backend, a serverless API deployed on Cloudflare Workers, and the frontend, built with React and deployed using Cloudflare Pages.
+This tutorial contains two, separate applications: the backend, a serverless API deployed on Cloudflare Workers, and the front end, built with React and deployed using Cloudflare Pages.

-If you are interested in a more comprehensive approach to building applications like this, you may benefit from moving from a serverless API for your content to a headless CMS — see our headless CMS tutorial to learn more.
+If you are interested in a more comprehensive approach to building applications like this, you may benefit from moving from a serverless API for your content to a headless CMS — refer to the headless CMS tutorial to learn more.

 Deploying a serverless API